HTLuff/sumbank/README.md

 ## Usage

 1. Clone Repo
+2. Create .env file with values for: [POSTGRES_PASSWORD, POSTGRES_USER, POSTGRES_NAME, JWT_SECRET]
-2. Run `make` to create bin folder
+3. Run `make` to create bin folder
-3. Open Docker and create postgreSQL table
+4. Run `make db-up` to start a PostgreSQL container with the specified configuration in `./docker-compose.yml`
-4. Run `make run` to run on port: 3000
+5. Run `make run` to run on port: 3000
-5. Run `make seed` to seed the database with initial account data
+6. Run `make seed` to seed the database with initial account data
-6. POST request in Postman or Thunderclient to `http://localhost:3000/[endpoint]`
+7. POST request in Postman or Thunderclient to `http://localhost:3000/[endpoint]`
     a.
 Sample endpoints: ["/login", ]
-7. Run tests by running `make test`
+8. Run tests by running `make test`

-To delete docker containers:

-1. `docker ps`
-2. `docker stop {name}`
+9. When finished, stop and remove the containers by running `make db-down`

 ## Roadmap